braden-w/whispering/README.md

 ---

+## Project Overview

 Whispering is an open-source project designed to streamline your voice-to-text experience by leveraging the OpenAI Whisper API.

 Whispering enables you to bring seamless speech-to-text capabilities to your workflow without context switching between websites.
 By eliminating manual transcribing and excessive button clicks, you can save time, boost productivity, and type faster.

+### Current Development Status

+🚧 **On Hold:** Currently, development is paused due to academic commitments.

+👀 **Awaiting Svelte 5:** Planning to implement changes with the new Svelte 5 API once released.

+### Future Plans

+🔜 **More Details on Contribution:** Detailed contribution guidelines will be provided after the resumption of development.

+---

 ## Features